sarahrosegallagher/MechaCar_Statistical_Analysis-/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
 * Yes, this linear model effectively predicts mpg.
 We can see this in the p-value of our summary: our cut off was 0.05 and our p-value far surpassed this threshold with a p-value of 5.35e-11 (standard notation: 0.0000000000535).
 However, as covered in point 1, the small sample size of 50 cars tempers the strength of the prediction.

+## Summary Statistics on Suspension Coils

+[total_summary]

+[lot_summary]

+1. The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+Why or why not?

+* answer